A Guide to Growing Fresh Vegetables in Planter Boxes

 Wooden boxes offer a rustic charm and excellent insulation but require regular maintenance.
 They're prone to splitting and rotting, so you'll have to replace them after a few years.

 The gardening boxes are also available with a garden stand, making them ideal for people with limited mobility.
-The frame raises the planting box nearly three feet to reduce bending and kneeling.
+The frame raises the planter box nearly three feet to reduce bending and kneeling.

 Apart from the material, it's essential to consider the depth and size of your garden planter.
 So let's delve into the importance of box depth and size: